HuguesTHOMAS/KPConv/README.md

 apparition of NaNs in our network.
 We advise to use the code with CUDA 9.0 and TF 1.12.
 More info in [issue #15](https://github.com/HuguesTHOMAS/KPConv/issues/15)

+**SemanticKitti Code:** You can download the code used for SemanticKitti submission [here](https://drive.google.com/open?id=12npkHHnqzhhl5i-2q_RD-Cw_urUdWC0J).
+It is not clean, has very few explanations, and and could be buggy.
+Use it only if you are familiar with KPConv implementation.

 ## Installation

 A step-by-step installation guide for Ubuntu 16.04 is provided in [INSTALL.md](./INSTALL.md).
 Windows is currently